 Now, for the locked-up chock.
 Oftentimes, comments are made that the machine being aligned is unable to be lifted by the adjustable chock.
-That is because the chock is designed to lock under load.
-It is not designed for lifting or lowering the equipment.
+This is a misconception.
+The threaded chock is designed to lock under load.
+It is NOT designed for lifting or lowering the equipment.
 Normally, equipment that is designed correctly will have vertical jack bolts, and this is what is used to establish the correct elevation for the machine, or, in their absence, use a hydraulic pancake jack or other suitable lifting devices.
-Beyond that, finding the chocks unable to rotate after being under a piece of equipment normally can be attributed to dirt and debris in the threads.
+Beyond that, finding the chocks unable to rotate after being under a piece of equipment can usually be attributed to dirt and debris in the threads.
 It is a very common practice to lift the equipment on the vertical jack bolts just enough to remove the chocks.
 Thorough cleaning in a general solvent can remove the particles that restricted movement.
 After the cleaning, a thin coat of appropriate lubricant (often a specific compound recommended by the chock manufacturer) will help ensure movement.
-Protecting the cleanliness of the chock after the alignment has been accomplished can be done with a heavy protective spray.
+Protecting the cleanliness of the chock after alignment can be accomplished with a heavy protective spray.
 Anything that seals moisture and debris out is good, as long as it does not trap moisture (just to note: whatever you put on it will need to come off at some point to allow the chock to be reusable – be judicious or better yet contact your chock supplier).